 The client is an independent German law firm with a strong focus on Central Eastern Europe (CEE).
 Its Warsaw office in Poland offers a small, but well-positioned, full service capability.
+The Problem

 The visibility, presence and credibility of the respective service offered by the Polish office (a key CEE market with growth potential) did not necessarily correspond to the image and reputation of the firm in Germany; strengthening the service offering in Warsaw was, therefore, crucial.
 The Polish market and strengthening the Warsaw office was the main priority on the firm’s CEE strategic agenda.
+Our Approach

 We started identifying the firm’s market positioning in Poland and made an assessment of the gap that existed between where the firm stood at that time in Warsaw and what needed to be in place.
 Together with the financial-economic performance indicators of the Warsaw office and general market information, this information and the analysis served as input for a strategic “value proposition” that was being used to identify, and select and onboard lateral hires.